 10.1.
-If an applicant has disclosed a disability on their application form this will have no bearing on determining their academic suitability for the programme.
+If an applicant has disclosed a disability or neurodivergence on their application form this will have no bearing on determining their academic suitability for the programme (except in the circumstances outlined in section 6.4).

 10.2.
 College and Sixth Form Process